Crossroads of Ravens: Background and writing

 According to the agreement with Sapkowski's publisher, SuperNowa, title and cover artwork of the book were to be revealed exclusively by Nowa Fantastyka magazine in issue 12/2024, the publication date of which was brought forward from December to November 22, 2024.
 Additionally, this issue of the magazine was also supposed to include a fragment of Crossroads of Ravens.
-Although Nowa Fantastyka only posted a censored cover of the December issue on social media and websites, the day before the issue went on sale, one of the distributors of Prószyński Media – the magazine publisher – violated the terms of the contract and published the full version, revealing the artwork and the title of the book.
+Although Nowa Fantastyka only posted a censored cover of the December issue on social media and websites, the day before the issue went on sale, one of the distributors of Prószyński Media–the magazine publisher–violated the terms of the contract and published the full version, revealing the artwork and the title of the book.
 On the same day, it was officially confirmed that the Crossroads of Ravens will be a prequel to the saga, depicting Geralt as a young witcher.
 A day later, Nowa Fantastyka published a fragment of the first chapter of the book, as previously announced.

 Crossroads of Ravens was published in Poland on 29 November 2024 in a paperback, and on December 1 as e-book.
-Three days after the book's publication, SuperNowa announced that it would also be published in limited editions with alternative cover artworks – one referring to the Netflix series, and the other three designed by CD Projekt.
-Two of them were published in hardcover, and the “black hardcover” (Polish: czarna twarda) edition additionally included a bestiary with Michał Niewiara's drawings.
-An audiobook version is scheduled to go on sale in 2025.
+Three days after the book's publication, SuperNowa announced that it would also be published in limited editions with alternative cover artworks–one referring to the Netflix series, and the other three designed by CD Projekt.
+Two of them were published in hardcover, and the "black hardcover" (Polish: czarna twarda) edition additionally included a bestiary with Michał Niewiara's drawings.
+An audiobook version, in the form of a audio play featuring i.a.
+Krzysztof Gosztyła as the narrator, was released by SuperNowa and Audioteka on May 29, 2026.

 Reception

-The publisher did not disclose how many copies of the book were sold, only saying that it “is selling as expected and even better”.
+The publisher did not disclose how many copies of the book were sold, only saying that it "is selling as expected and even better".
 Within three days, over 20,000 copies were sold on Allegro (the largest Polish e-commerce platform) alone.
-According to Onet’s estimates, at least 30,000 copies of the book were sold after three days, which was a “staggering” result given the Polish book market.
-Crossroads of Ravens was nominated for the 40th Janusz A. Zajdel Award, given to the best Polish fantasy writers. Śląski Klub Fantastyki nominated Sapkowski for the Śląkfa award as the creator of the year, stating that Crossroads of Ravens is “exactly the story we have been longing for all these years”.
-As of 20 April 2025, users of the Polish social cataloging website Lubimyczytać.pl gave the book an average rating of 7.3/10; on the English-language website Goodreads. its average is 4.03/5.
+According to Onet's estimates, at least 30,000 copies of the book were sold after three days, which was a "staggering" result given the Polish book market.
+Crossroads of Ravens won the 2024 Janusz A. Zajdel Award for Best Novel, the 2024 Empik Bestsellers award for the best-selling book in the Popular Literature category, the 2024 Lubimyczytać.pls Book of the Year Award for Best Fantasy Book, the 2025 Nowa Fantastyka Award for Best Polish-language Book, and received a Silver Distinction (3rd place) for Best Novel at the 2025 Jerzy Żuławski Literary Awards. Śląski Klub Fantastyki awarded Sapkowski the 2025 Śląkfa award for Best Author, stating that "Crossroads of Ravens is exactly the story we have been longing for all these years".